How to prepare for private pilot checkride?

-If your DPE asks you something you can’t remember, you will have the chance to check through FAR/AIM and find the exact information.
+If your DPE asks you something you can’t remember, you can check through FAR/AIM and find the exact information.

 Pointing out the most relevant information from FAR/AIM will gain the trust of your Check pilot.
-Your check pilot will know that you are up to date on the Federal Aviation Regulations.
+Your check pilot will know you are current on Federal Aviation Regulations.

 If you forget about your destination airport procedure, refer to FAR/AIM and find the correct answer.
 By doing so, your check pilot will know that you are intelligent and don’t want any confusion during the flight.

 However, if you take too long to find any information from the FAR/AIM, your examiner might think you are not good at flight planning.
 Therefore, prepare everything you need to know about your destination airport and the alternative airports before your flight.